Bren2010/draft-transparency-revocation/draft-mcmillion-transparency-revocation.md

   to one of many trusted Transparency Logs to obtain an inclusion proof.
 - User Agents that contact the Site Operator's server over TLS include compact transparency-related state in their ClientHello.
-The server provides its certificate and inclusion proof (potentially modified based on the agent's advertised state) in the Certificate message.
+The server provides its certificate and inclusion proof (potentially modified based on the client's advertised state) in the Certificate message.
 The User Agent verifies that the inclusion proof aligns with its state, is sufficiently recent, and indicates the certificate is unrevoked.